Students can receive awards at SURCA for making exemplary presentations of commendable research, scholarly, or creative activities.

 Quality is specifically evaluated according to the field the student is working in.
 For more information about how awards are determined, you can view the SURCA Judge’s rubric for a detailed breakdown of how presentations are evaluated.

 Levels of SURCA Awards

-The following levels of awards may be given in each of the nine SURCA presentation categories.
+The following levels of awards may be given to student presenters in each of the nine SURCA presentation categories.

 Students receiving the very top scores will receive this level of award.
-Typically, one to five crimson awards may be made in each of the eight categories.
+Typically, one to five crimson awards may be made in each of the nine categories.

 This level is the second-highest award at SURCA.
 One or more gray awards may be made in each category.

 This level is for first-year students and sophomores who receive excellent scores from the judges.
 Early career awards may be made in each category.

 Novice Researcher Award

 This level is given to students of any academic level who are new to the research process (i.e., have been working in their research area for two semesters or less), and who receive excellent scores from the judges.
 Novice researcher awards can be made in each category.